Falls of the Ohio State Park

 Clarksville, IN 47129

-- I-65 southbound, use Exit 1 and following directional signs.
+- When traveling to the park on I-65 southbound, use Exit 1 and follow directional signs.

 Upcoming Events at Falls of the Ohio State Park

-Located on the banks of the Ohio River at 201 West Riverside Drive, Clarksville, Indiana (I-65 exit 0), is the Falls of the Ohio State Park.
-The 386-million-year-old fossil beds are among the largest exposed Devonian fossil beds in the world.
-The park features a spectacular interpretive center overlooking the fossil beds.
-New interactive, immersive exhibits can be seen.
+Located on the banks of the Ohio River at 201 West Riverside Drive, Clarksville, Indiana, is Falls of the Ohio State Park.
+The 390-million-year-old fossil beds are among the largest exposed Devonian fossil beds in the world.
+The park features a spectacular interpretive center overlooking the fossil beds featuring new interactive, immersive exhibits.

-While fossil collecting is prohibited, the park staff encourages visitors to explore and discover the many different types of fossils that can be found on the ancient sea bottom.
+While fossil collecting is prohibited on the fossil beds and river bank, the park staff encourages visitors to explore and discover the many different types of fossils that can be found on the ancient sea bottom.
+Collecting piles (with rock and fossils from quarries) are the only place where rocks may be removed at the Falls of the Ohio.
+They are located by the parking lot behind the interpretive center.

-The months of August thru October provide the best accessibility to the 220 acres of fossil beds, as the river is at its lowest level during this period.
-Please call for times, prices and group information.
+August through October provides the best accessibility to the 220 acres of fossil beds, as the river is at its lowest level during this period.

 - Hiking Trails